 1. Operational activities such as All Hazards/Crisis Response, Hostage Negotiations, Investigations.

 3. Interventional domains such as Peer-led Critical Incident Stress Management, general employee referral or employee fitness questions.
-The Behavioral Health Division does NOT conduct Fitness-for-Duty Evaluations (FFDE), but does provides expert consultation to supervisors attempting to determine the need for such.
+The Behavioral Health Division does NOT conduct Fitness-for-Duty Evaluations (FFDE), but does provide expert consultation to supervisors attempting to determine the need for such.

 A. Confidential Mental Health Care.

 Employees or their dependents seeking voluntary, confidential mental health services may call the Behavioral Health Clinic at 346-286-3150 to schedule an appointment.
-The hours of operation Monday – Friday from 0800-1600.
+The hours of operation are Monday – Friday from 0800-1600.
 Appointments are scheduled on a first come, first serve basis, or as determined by the BHD Director.

 1. Administrative Referrals.
-The HCSO Human Resources office provides supervisors with avenues to administratively refer employees for Fitness-for-Duty Evaluation (FFDE) or for mandated cCounseling, typically through insurance-provided Employee Assistance Program (EAP).
+The HCSO Human Resources Division (HR) office provides supervisors with avenues to administratively refer employees for Fitness-for-Duty Evaluation (FFDE) or for mandated counseling, typically through insurance-provided Employee Assistance Program (EAP).
 Participation in appropriately referred services becomes a condition of continued employment.
 In some cases, employees may be able to elect to complete requirements (e.g., recommendations for follow-up counseling following a FFDE) through the BHD.
 With employee consent, the BHD can consult closely with HR, EAP, and HCSO-approved FFDE specialists.
 Please call 346-286-3150 with questions.

 B. Critical Incident Services

 2. The Bureau/Division commander must ensure the “Referral for Post-Critical Incident Notice” or “Administrative Leave/Duty Status/Referral for Post-Critical Incident Notice” (in cases in which the employee is placed on Administrative Leave or Duty Status pending the appointment) email is sent and signed as received by the employee, the Bureau/Division commander, the BHD Org Box, and the HCSO Risk Analyst.
 They can be found on the ‘Common Forms’ page of the HCSO Intranet.
-The form is NOT required for employees in select proactive assignments, who are scheduled to complete these visits every two (2) years.
+The form is NOT required for employees in select high exposure assignments, who are scheduled to complete these visits every two (2) years.